diazrenata/ldats2020/overview.md

 species abundances than a 5 topic LDA with no changepoints.

 This seems to work.
 However, I would not have done it this way if not for the string of issues discussed above.
-It’s unconventional\! **I want to give everyone, and especially technically-inclined folks, the chance to investigate this, ask any questions, and raise any concerns.**
+It’s unconventional\!

 # Sample results